ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 -----------------

 We hope you find using Kornia with NumPy, JAX and TensorFlow useful!
-Ivy is still very much under development, so if you find any issues/bugs, feel free to raise an issue on the `ivy <https://github.com/ivy-llc/ivy>`_ repository!
+Ivy is still very much under development, so if you find any issues/bugs, feel free to raise an issue on the `ivy <https://github.com/ivy-llc/ivy>`_ repository.
+We'd also really appreciate a star, if you'd like to show your support!

 To learn more about Ivy, we recommend taking a look through our `documentation <https://ivy.dev/docs/>`_.